marcelhekking/cookiecutter-wagtail-tailwind/README.md

-# Cookiecutter template for creating a Wagtail project with Tailwind CSS.
+# Cookiecutter template for creating a Wagtail project with Tailwind CSS

 ## Introduction